Wolf Pack joins ROKAF, USMC in large force training exercise

 |1

-This work, Wolf Pack joins ROKAF, USMC in large force training exercise, by SSgt Samuel Earick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wolf Pack joins ROKAF, USMC in large force training exercise, by Capt.
+Kaylin Hankerson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT